chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - **Sampling rate** – when we evaluate the input of the data, rather that data is representative about the user

-  - We don’t know if the user is alone → imp data missing \! the **social aspect** of the user is missing → can identify though the **user test**
+  - We don’t know if the user is alone → important data missing \! the **social aspect** of the user is missing → can identify though the **user test**